The 2023 fellowship competition is now closed. Please check back next year!

 - Xiaomeng Liu: Xiaomeng earned his Ph.D. from Harvard University while working with Professor Philip Kim's group.
 Xiaomeng works with Prof. Ali Yazdani focusing on two-dimensional materials and twisted bilayer graphene samples that host exotic quantum behavior, including unconventional superconductivity.
 Xiaomeng moved on as an Assistant Professor at Cornell University.

 - Navid Bizmark: Navid earned his Ph.D. from the University of Waterloo, Canada, while working with Professor Marios Ioannidis' group.
 Navid worked with Prof. Rodney Priestley focusing on generating Pickering emulsions with structured colloids and hybrid polymer/inorganic nanostructured systems.

 - Nakita Noel: Nakita earned her Ph.D. from Oxford University, U.K. while working with Prof. Henry J. Snaith.
 Nakita worked with both Prof. Craig Arnold and Prof. Barry Rand at Princeton.
 Article about Nakita Noel.

 - Alicia Kollar: Alicia earned her Ph.D. from Stanford University while working with Prof. Benjamin Lev.
-Alicia worked with Prof. Andrew Houck at Princeton and is now an Assistant Professor at the University of Maryland.
+Alicia worked with Prof. Andrew Houck at Princeton and moved on as an Assistant Professor at the University of Maryland.

 2016 PCCM postdoctoral fellow

 - Antonia Statt: Antonia completed her Ph.D. in physics at the Johannes Gutenberg University of Mainz, Germany in October 2015 after three years working with Professor Kurt Binder's group.
-She worked with the Prof. Panagiotopoulos at Princeton and is now an Assistant Professor at the University of Illinois (Materials Science & Engineering Department).
+She worked with the Prof. Panagiotopoulos at Princeton and moved on as an Assistant Professor at the University of Illinois (Materials Science & Engineering Department).